Embedded Multilevel Regression and Poststratification: Model-based Inference with Incomplete Auxiliary Information: Application to the Longitudinal Survey of Wellbeing

-We apply embedded MRP methods to the LSW study of 2228 respondents and estimate the prevalence of food insecurity among NYC adult residents.
-The LSW dataset is comprised of two different samples: a phone sample of 2002 residents contacted by random digit dialing, and a face-to-face sample of 226 residents visiting food acquisition agencies.
+The LSW dataset is comprised of two different samples: a phone sample of 2002 residents contacted by random digit dialing, and a face-to-face sample of 226 residents visiting food acquisition agencies for a total of 2228 respondents.
 We analyze the publicly released data, which do not distinguish the two samples even though they have different sample inclusion mechanisms.
 Integrating the phone and face-to-face samples will be discussed as a future extension in Section~\ref{discussion}.
-The study oversamples residents with certain demographics, especially those in poverty.
-The publicly released survey weights have been calibrated to the ACS-NYC 2011 weighted totals and account for unequal probabilities of selection, under-coverage, and nonresponse.
+The study oversamples residents from low-income neighborhoods.
+The publicly released survey weights have been calibrated to the ACS-NYC 2011 weighted totals and account for unequal probabilities of selection, undercoverage, and nonresponse.
 While these weights are available in this particular composite sample, the combination is ad hoc and requires improvement with rigorous data integration methods.
-The frequency of residents visiting a food acquisition agency is predictive of their food insecurity status; however, we do not have access to the population distribution of the agency visit frequency and will need to estimate it before we can use it in our analysis.
-In this section, we compare the estimates from the WFPBB, MRP, and EMRP methods.
+The frequency of residents visiting a food acquisition agency is related to their food insecurity status; however, we do not have access to the population distribution of the agency visit frequency and will need to estimate it for our analysis.